Why New Mexico Repealed the Death Penalty

 Other states have also repealed the death penalty:

 The tide is turning on the death penalty in the United States.
-In the last 5 years, 5 states have repealed - New York, New Jersey, New Mexico, Illinois and Connecticut.
-Additionally, several other legislatures have passed or come close to passing repeal bills in recent years, including Montana, Colorado, Kansas, Maryland and New Hampshire.
-California voters will decide whether to repeal the death penalty in the fall of 2012.
+In the last 6 years, 6 states have repealed the death penalty - New York, New Jersey, New Mexico, Illinois, Connecticut, and Maryland.
+Additionally, several legislatures have passed or come close to passing repeal bills in recent years, including Montana, Colorado, Kansas, and New Hampshire.
+In Oregon, the Governor has imposed a moratorium on executions as long as he is in office.

 Public opinion supported the 2009 legislation: